ShaunaMyers/turing-two-cents/README.md

 - Run `npm i` in your terminal
 - Run `npm start` in your terminal
 - To view Cypress tests open a separate tab in your terminal and run `npm run cypress`
+- You do not need to clone our API as it is already deployed to Heroku

 ### Learning Goals